We-Care-People/WeCarePeople/README.md

 **Required Must-have Stories**

 * User login (using signin or signup) to access account
-* Users can be catagorized in to three parts
-    a) Direct recipient
-    b) Middleman: Who can help the recipient who don't have app to connect with the donor
-    c) Donor

 * The user (recipient or middle man) will check any user (Donor) in particular in his location already posted that they have similar stuff.